Operational Zone of the Adriatic Littoral: German plans for the region

 The ethnic and political re-definition of the Adriatic Littoral was considered during the war on a theoretical level.
 In a telegram sent on 9 September 1943 to foreign minister Ribbentrop, Gauleiter Rainer suggests the future establishment of Reich protectorates in Gorizia, Istria and Carniola, based on the subdivisions of the Austrian-Hungarian Empire.
 Initial German occupation policy, however, favored incorporating the area into the Reichsgau of Carinthia.
 The ethnic complexity of the region was to be used to minimize Italian influence, promote ethnic segmentation, and introduce Germandom as a stabilizing force.
 This strategy was based on an understanding of history of medieval Germany and the Habsburg monarchy, where the German lords and nobles were seen to have made the economic and administrative development of the region possible.

 The ethno-social composition of Venezia-Giulia, Trieste, and Friuli was an important component to Germany's plans of occupation.
 The fascist government had lost support of the fragmented social groups throughout the region- and the collapse of the regime ushered in a period of disorientation amongst Italians.
 Nazi propaganda worked to create the illusion that the areas under the zone had Austro-Hungarian roots.
 Germany had plans to adopt the region as part of the Reichstag; however, they used the region's imperial-past to make connections with the Austro-Hungarian Empire.
-They named the zone "Adriatisches Küstenland" which bore reference to the Austro-Hungarian past as that had been the named used by the empire in reference to areas North of the Adriatic.
+They named the zone "Adriatisches Küstenland" which bore reference to the Austro-Hungarian past as that had been the name used by the empire in reference to areas North of the Adriatic.
 This propaganda relates to the greater German plan as they intended to replace Rome with Vienna as the capital of the region.
 Germans believed that by referencing the prosperous past, they could evoke feelings of nostalgia that would ultimately forge cultural links between Vienna and Trieste to Germany.